st00mp/observer/README.md

 **A modular microservices system for monitoring news, filtering, scoring, generating and publishing differentiated content — while keeping a final human-in-the-loop.**

+> Note: This project is currently in progress.
+Only the ingestion pipeline is functional at this stage.
+See the Project Status section for details.

 ---

 ## 📂️ Architecture